Varantha/Mahjong-ScoringTrainer/src/helpPages/scoring.md

 If you have won by Tsumo, add an additional 2 fu.

-If you have won by Ron, add an additional 10 fu.
+If you have won by Ron with a closed hand, add an additional 10 fu.

 ### Melds